Shinwari536/census_check_zkp/ReadMe.md

 # 5- Generating a Proof

-- Once the witness is computed and the trusted setup is already executed, we can generate a zk-proof associated to the circuit and the witness:
+- Once the witness is computed and the trusted setup is already executed, we can generate a zk-proof associated to the circuit and the witness.
 - This command generates a Groth16 proof and outputs two files:
   1- proof.json: it contains the proof.
   2- public.json: it contains the values of the public inputs and outputs.